anir-tubi/tubi-roku/README.md

 - Monitor various metrics for signs of any issues:
 	- [Ad impressions per second](https://app.datadoghq.com/dashboard/ckr-vrw-xh4/ad-server-business-metrics?from_ts=1563412592034&to_ts=1564017392034&live=true&tile_size=m&fullscreen_widget=80673160&fullscreen_section=overview)

-13\.
+16\.
 Push the tag corresponding to the build that was just pushed to Github `$ git push origin x_y_z`

-14\.
+17\.
 Create a release on Github (only if you did not create a release in the CLI as part of step 9)
 - From the following link, find the tag that was just pushed to Github, and click on the link for that tag.
 	- [github.com/adRise/project-total-recall/tags](https://github.com/adRise/project-total-recall/tags)

-- Select "Edit Release"
+- Select "Edit Tag"

-- Update the "Release Title" to be either Submission Release or Remote Release depending on the type of release.
+- Update the "Release Title" to be either "Submission Release" or "Remote Release" depending on the type of release.

-- Add the date on which the release was actually deployed (ideally this is the same day as the Github release is being created, but sometimes it might not be).
+- In the description area, add the date on which the release was actually deployed (ideally this is the same day as the Github release is being created, but sometimes it might not be).

-- Add the changes that were included in the release to the "Describe this release" description text box.
+- Also within the description area, add the changes that were included in the release to the "Describe this release" description text box.
 As it was mentioned earlier, use the the changes that were submitted to the QA Club House ticket that you made earlier.
 Each change should be on its own line and end with a period.
 Remember do not use commit messages, but rather write simple phrases or sentences that are easy to digest and accurately describe what the change was.
 Assume non technical readers will be consuming this information.

-- Select "Update Release"
+- Select "Publish Release"

 # Informal QA